GreyRook/code-with-style/docs/review/reviewer/looking-for.md

 becomes hard to read.

 *Adjustment Grey Rook:*
-*The naming conventions can be found in the style guide*
+*ToDo: The naming conventions can be found in the style guide*

 ## Comments